cmu-delphi/delphi-epidata/docs/api/cdc.md

 ## Overview
 {: .no_toc}

-This data source provides information about the number of visits to various CDC webpages related to influenza topics.
-Delphi receives summary site statistics from the CDC and derives counts of page visits to pages of interest.
+This data source tracks public interest in influenza by counting visits to specific informational pages on the CDC website.
+Delphi receives server log summaries directly from the CDC, which count page hits for key topics such as 'Flu Symptoms & Severity', 'How Flu Spreads', and 'What To Do If You Get Sick'.
+These counts act as a proxy for information-seeking behavior related to the flu.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: